 OkCupid’s top-tier premium membership includes a daily boost, or you can purchase them à la carte:

 Match’s top-tier premium membership includes a free monthly boost, or you can purchase them à la carte as well:

-OkCupid wins this battle – it’s cheaper to boost your profile on OkCupid no matter what quantity you purchase them in.
+Match wins this battle – it’s cheaper to boost your profile on Match no matter what quantity you purchase them in.

-If you want to be more discreet with your browsing, both dating sites have an option for that.
+If you want to be more discreet while online dating, both sites have an option for that.

 On OkCupid, it’s called Incognito Mode.
 On Match, it’s called Private Mode.
 Both of them work essentially the same way – your profile is only visible to people you’ve expressed interest in.

 On OkCupid, you subscribe to Incognito Mode, with the cost depending on the subscription length: